ImperialCollegeLondon/csml-reading-group/index.md

 layout: default
 ---

-Welcome to the homepage of the Imperial College London machine learing reading group.
+Welcome to the homepage of the Imperial College London machine learning reading group.
 We meet Fridays at 13:00 in ~~Huxley 658~~ online on MS Teams.
 Suggested papers can be found [here](suggested-papers).